phpfui/ThoughtsBlogCode/clgh0cgnp00080ajrd67lea0a.md

 ## Follow Along At Home

-I am posting all the code in this blog to GitHub so you can experiment with the code yourself.
+I am posting all the code in this blog to [https://github.com/phpfui/ThoughtsBlogCode](https://github.com/phpfui/ThoughtsBlogCode) so you can experiment with the code yourself.

 ## Takeaways